ngOfficeUIFabric/ng-officeuifabric/docs/guides/GULP-TASKS.md

 `gulp live-dev` supports all common params which are used by other tasks (`debug`, `specs`, `verbose`, `version`, `dev`).

 Also supports `--serve` flag - it automatically reloads connected browsers when sources for demo changed.
 Starts static server at `http://localhost:3000/`.
-To connect browser you need to explicitly open your demo with url, such as `http://localhost:3000/src/components/icon/demo/index.html`
+To connect browser you need to explicitly open your demo with URL, such as `http://localhost:3000/src/components/icon/demo/index.html`

 ### `gulp clean`